sass/sass/proposal/shared-resources.d.ts.md

 still want to use portions of the JavaScript API unrelated to compilation, we considered having the Compiler interface mirror the top level Sass interface, which would allow users to replace instances of the imported `sass` class with an instance of the compiler.
-However, this adds an additional ongoing cost to ongoing Sass development.
+However, this adds an additional cost to ongoing Sass development.
 The proposed API does not eliminate this as a possibility in the future.

 #### Flexibility for interfaces on process management

-In environments without access to a long-running compiler -- for instance, the Dart Sass implementation -- the Compiler interface will continue to perform a single compilation per process.
+In environments without access to a long-running compiler—for instance, the Dart Sass implementation—the Compiler interface will continue to perform a single compilation per process.

 #### No shared state